krishnanx/Edilitics/README.md

 The data is retrieved from Supabase according to the company selected by the user.
 Supabase was used as a medium to store data as live data retrieval using api required money or had fewer api calls for free.

+Future implementation: Websocket for live updates from supbase(or any other api)

 ## Features Implemented